All Episodes

 You had to sweat if your car didn't have air conditioning.

-It was it was tough out there.
+It was tough out there.

-Then you you had to get in the car and you had to drive to all different places.
+Then you had to get in the car and you had to drive to all different places.

 Watching television.